kc0bfv/blog.notmet.net/content/post/an-elegant-puzzle-part-3.md

 * Recurring weekly events - socially, during work hours, open for many to attend but optional.
 90th does this in several ways already.
 * Employee resource groups - these are groups for folks with similar backgrounds, so they can build communities.
-* Team offsites - work differently once a quarter
+* Team off-sites - work differently once a quarter
 * Coffee chats - perhaps randomly assigned, "get folks from different teams interacting when they don't need something from each other", slightly different than the CC coffee chats, but a cool idea
 * Team lunches - maybe org once a week